stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 ```0.1 < 1.1 < 1.2 < 13.37```

+## Compress String

+Return the length of the shortest string you can make by compressing the consecutive characters.

+Brackets in the examples represent their shortest string.

+Note: Compressing must be done from the beginning.
+See Example #5.

+**Example**:
+ 1. "aabbaccc" = 7 (2a2ba3c)
+ 2. "ababcdcdababcdcd" = 9 (2ababcdcd)
+ 3. "abcabcdede" = 8 (2abcdede)
+ 4. "abcabcabcabcdededededede" (2abcabc2dedede) = 14
+ 5. "xababcdcdababcdcd" (xababcdcdababcdcd) = 17

 ## CountAndSay

 The count-and-say sequence is the sequence of integers beginning as follows: